Path Integral Approach to Input-Output Theory: Linear cavity

 \section{Linear cavity}

 In this appendix we provide additional information for the treatment of the linear cavity as described in Sec.~\ref{sec:HO_Keldysh}.
-With the system Hamiltonian $H_S = \omega_S \ahat^\dagger \ahat$, we can evaluate the system specific contribution $S_S[\phi]$ to the action according to Eq.~\eqref{eq:general_action},
+With the Green functions derived in App.~\ref{sec:Keldysh_Formalism} we can evaluate the moment generating function,